 Don't get discouraged by all the study abroad myths out there.
 The journey from first considering a program to actually stepping foot on campus may appear to be full of hurdles, but good planning and a positive mindset can go a long way.
 The biggest decisions you’ll have to make are when to study abroad and how to pay for it.
 It may also be a challenge to convince your parents to let you study abroad.
 Before we get into the details of how to study abroad, let’s make sure it works with your life first.

 When should I study abroad?

 Depending on your university or major, you may have little choice.
-Not many schools allow freshman students to go abroad, and it is still uncommon during sophomore year.
-Junior year is a common time to go abroad, and it may still be possible senior year.
-Be sure to check with your university’s study abroad office or your academic advisor who can provide information on what’s most typical and convenient for a student at your school.
+Not all schools allow first-year students to go abroad.
+The third or fourth year of your bachelor's degree is generally a common time to go abroad for those looking at short-term programs.
+Be sure to check with your university’s study abroad office or your academic advisor who can provide information on what’s most typical and convenient for you.

 Can I study abroad as an engineering or pre-med student?

 Contact your school’s office of pre-professional advising the second you know you want to study abroad.
 They’ll be able to work with your schedule to see how you can fit it in.
 While you might not be able to do a full year abroad, you can usually still fit in a semester, or at the very least, a summer program.

 Can I afford to study abroad?